Zahangir Alam

-Zahangir Alam (born May 7, 1979) is a former mayor of Gazipur City Corporation, an Awami Politician and businessman.
-Aligned with the Bangladesh Awami League, he was elected as second mayor of the Gazipur City Corporation in July 2018.
+Md.
+Zahangir Alam (born 7 May 1979) is a former mayor of Gazipur City Corporation, an Awami League politician and businessman.
+Aligned with the Bangladesh Awami League, he was elected as the second mayor of the Gazipur City Corporation in July 2018.
 He is the managing director of Honourable Textile Composite Ltd and Z Alam Apparels.
 He was the general secretary of Gazipur metropolitan Awami League until he was expelled by Awami League central working committee on 19 November 2021.
-The LGRD Ministry suspended Jahangir Alam on 25 November 2021 from mayor post of Gazipur City Corporation (GCC) on suspections of land grabbing.
+Jahangir was pardoned and got back his Awami League membership on 1 January 2023.
+The LGRD Ministry suspended Alam on 25 November 2021 from the mayor post of Gazipur City Corporation (GCC) on the allegations of illegal land grabbing, not compensating people after taking over land for development and working against the public interest.

 Early life and education

-Zahangir Alam was born in Gazipur District.
+Alam was born in Gazipur District.
 He passed his SSC and HSC exams from Bhawal Badre Alam Govt.
 College.
 He completed graduation and post graduation from the same college.
 After that, he graduated with an LLB degree from the National University in Bangladesh.

 Political career

-In July 2018 Alam was elected as Mayor of Gazipur City Corporation as the Bangladesh Awami League candidate.
+In July 2018 Alam was elected mayor of Gazipur City Corporation as the Bangladesh Awami League candidate.
 In the election he earned 400,010 votes while Hasan Uddin Sarkar, managed to secure 197,611 votes.
 He was the former vice-president of the Bangladesh Chhatra League and vice-chairman of Gazipur Sadar Upazila.

 Mayor of Gazipur City Corporation

-During the 2019-20 session, Zahangir Alam announced a budget of approximately US$700 million income and US$550 million expense for Gazipur City Corporation.
+During the 2019-20 session, Alam announced a budget of approximately US$700 million in income and US$550 million in expense for Gazipur City Corporation.

-While working as a mayor of Gazipur City Corporation, mayor Zahangir Alam disclosed about corruption and irregularities in the City Corporation.
+While working as a mayor of Gazipur City Corporation, mayor Alam disclosed about corruption and irregularities in the city corporation.
 In May 2019 at a press briefing, he revealed that 14 employees of Gazipur City Corporation got show cause notice over corruption and irregularity charges.
 In July same year in another press briefing, he informed the journalists that among the 14 accused employees, 6 had been suspended, 3 had been temporarily suspended and the remaining 5 had been served show-cause notices for alleged corruption.

+An account was opened in the name of Zahangir Alam at Premier Bank LTD's Konabari branch on February 25, 2020, and was later used for transactions involving Gazipur City Corporation (GCC) funds.
+The account received Tk 2.60 crore collected as advance holding taxes and building plan penalties from four companies: Ispahani Foods Limited, Fin-Bangla Apparels Ltd, Honeywell Garments Ltd, and GMS Composite Knitting Ind Ltd. These funds, paid through five pay orders, were intended for the city corporation's account but were instead deposited into the mayor’s personal account.
+The money was subsequently withdrawn by two of the mayor's caretakers, Polo Chakma and Shahidul, and never reached the city corporation's fund.
+GCC documents indicate that the mayor personally embezzled the entire sum.